pnp/powershell/documentation/Remove-PnPTeamsUser.md

   * Microsoft Graph API: Group.ReadWrite.All

-Removes users from a team.
+Removes a user from a team.

 ## SYNTAX